moderndatacompany/dataos.info/docs/interfaces/bifrost_new/users.md

 ## How to delete a Role-tag of a user?

-You can delete a role-tag if it is no longer required for the user to have access corresponding to that particular role.
+You can delete a role-tag if it is no longer required for the user to have access corresponding to that particular Role.

 To delete the Role or Tag of a particular user, follow these steps: